Suk-Be/fullstack-homepage/backend/README.md

     - GithubController and GoogleController extending BaseSocialiteController
     - api.php extending routes and use new Controllers
 4. Frontend
-    - Refactor ClickHandler to a reuseable Clickhandler
+    - Refactor ClickHandler to a reuseable Click handler

 ### Create an oauth service in google cloud